UConn vs. Vermont Predictions & Picks - Women's NCAA Tournament First Round

 UConn vs. Vermont Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest that pits the UConn Huskies (29-5) versus the Vermont Catamounts (25-6) at Harry A. Gampel Pavilion has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 78-47 in favor of UConn, who is big favorites by our model.
+Saturday's contest between the UConn Huskies (29-5) and the Vermont Catamounts (25-6) at Harry A. Gampel Pavilion is expected to be a lopsided matchup, as our computer prediction projects a final score of 78-47 and heavily favors UConn to come out on top.
 Tipoff is at 3:00 PM ET on March 18.

-The Huskies are coming off of a 67-56 win against Villanova in their last game on Monday.
+Their last time out, the Huskies won on Monday 67-56 against Villanova.

 UConn vs. Vermont Game Info